luisdiogo2071317/azure-docs.pt-pt/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-ahb.md

 ```

   >[!NOTE]
   > Para alternar entre licenças, tem de utilizar o novo fornecedor de recursos de VM do SQL Server.
 Se tentar executar estes comandos antes de registar a VM do SQL com o novo fornecedor, pode encontrar este erro: `Get-AzureRmResource : The Resource 'Microsoft.SqlVirtualMachine/SqlVirtualMachines/AHBTest' under resource group 'AHBTest' was not found.
 The property 'sqlServerLicenseType' cannot be found on this object.
-Verify that the property exists and can be set. ` se vir este erro, consulte [registar a VM do SQL com o fornecedor de recursos novo](#register-existing-SQL-vm-with-new-resource-provider).
+Verify that the property exists and can be set. ` Se vir este erro, [Registre-se a VM do SQL com o fornecedor de recursos novo](#register-existing-SQL-vm-with-new-resource-provider).

 ## <a name="use-azure-cli"></a>Utilizar a CLI do Azure